SEARCH ENGINE OPTIMIZATION: Definition

 Search intent is the sole reason that determines whether your content will rank on Google or not.
 In the early days, websites were ranked only on the basis of keyword stuffing but nowadays the scenario has changed.
 Google algorithm’s focus on why a consumer is searching for a particular service or product rather than which keyword they’re using.
 Search intent is basically the underlying purpose of a search query.
 Google does not reward keyword repetition anymore; it check whether the content meets the requirements of the user or not.
 Even the most optimized content will fail if you misunderstood the intent.

 Understand search intent with a simple example: Suppose you’re walking into a footwear store and say “white sneakers”.
 The salesperson cannot assume what you want without understanding your intention.
 You want to buy a new pair?
 You want to get your old pair cleaned?
 You require any styling ideas?
 If the salesperson provides you with a cleaning kit when you went to the store to but a new pair, you’ll end up walking away.
-But if you clearly state the sealesperson that you came to the store to get a new pair, he can provide you with better results.
-Google functions exactly like a salesperson-it will “decode” what the user is searching for and will provide with the results which are similar to the intention behind the searches made by the consumer.

 Understanding of search intent in a broader way is essential for crafting content that ranks on Google.
 Search intent is categorized into four types: